“If it's green or wriggles, it's biology. If it stinks, it's chemistry. If it doesn't work, it's physics. ” — Handy Guide to Science

 Application for Teaching Assistants

-The current application window is for the spring 2018 semester
+The current application window is for the summer and fall 2019 semesters

 Note, however, that initial review of applications takes place before the end of this window, typically by about week 11 or earlier of the preceding semester.
 If in doubt about the review date, check with Dr. Cullum before applying.